Using Protocols

 For this example we'll look at a program that opens a couple different

 protocols.
-This program opens the LoadedImage
+This program opens the LoadedImage protocol to get

 information about an executable (the currently-running program in this

 case).
-It also opens the DevicePathToText
+It also opens the DevicePathToText protocol to get the file

 system path that the program was launched from.